Prayer/Meditation Room

 Puja Wallpapers- the spiritual significance

-We all know that space for worship should be styled right to invite some peaceful energy into the home.
-Mandir wallpaper design is not just about making it look nice- it is about enhancing the spiritual aura in your home.
+We all know that a space for worship should be styled right to invite some peaceful energy into the home.
+Decorating your pooja room is not just about making it look nice- it is about enhancing the spiritual aura in your home.

 Gorgeous wallpaper for mandir wall

-If you want your Gods to reside in a place befitting the kings- go for rich designs, colours, and textures.
-You can use golden-brown, various shades of red and green to form the perfect background for your mandir room wallpaper.
+If you want your Gods to reside in a place befitting the kings- go for rich designs, colors and textures.
+You can use, golden-brown, various shades of red and green to form the perfect background for your mandir wall.
 Jewel tones will impart a sense of richness to your puja room.
-You may choose Pichwai designs in various tones of yellow, orange, red, green, etc.
+You may choose Pichwai designs in various tones of yellow, orange, red, green etc.

-Choosing the right colours for the wallpaper for puja room
+Choosing the right colors for the wallpaper for puja room

-As we know, colours carry special symbolism- and each colour brings unique energy into the house.
-The colour you choose for your puja room will impact your home’s energy.
-Here is a handy colour guide as per the Vastu Shastra:
+As we know, colors carry special symbolism- and each color brings a unique energy into the house.
+The color you choose for your puja room will impact your home’s energy.
+Here is a handy color guide as per the Vastu Shastra:

-Wallpaper design for mandir of this colour symbolizes wisdom and patience.
-Often associated with Lord Krishna, this colour is supposed to be ideal for puja rooms.
+The color that symbolizes wisdom and patience.
+Often associated with Lord Krishna, this color is supposed to be ideal for puja rooms.

-The wallpaper for pooja room of this color of power and bravery.
-It is the colour associated with Shakti or the divine feminine in Hinduism.
+The color of power and bravery.
+It is the color associated with Shakti or the divine feminine in Hinduism.
 Worshippers of Durga can use this as the dominant theme in their puja room.

-A colour that represents two elements- water and sky.
-Blue is a colour that signifies truth, emotions, inspiration, devotion, and intelligence.
-It is the colour associated with Lord Shiva.
+A color that represents two elements- water and sky.
+Blue is a color that signifies truth, emotions, inspiration, devotion and intelligence.
+It is the color associated with Lord Shiva.

-The colour of nature, fruitfulness, healing, harmony, and hope.
+The color of nature, fruitfulness, healing, harmony and hope.
 Green has rejuvenating properties and has a strong connection with growth in nature.

-Wallpaper for pooja room of the colour of peace, purity, and openness- white is a serene colour that is a very popular choice for puja rooms.
+The color of peace, purity and openness- white is a serene color that is a very popular choice for puja rooms.

-The colour of optimism, opportunity, and happiness.
+The color of optimism, opportunity and happiness.
 Orange is also often associated with Lord Hanuman.

-According to Vastu Shastra- your pooja room should be in your home’s North-East corner.
-Ideally, yellow should be the dominant colour in your puja room.
+According to Vastu Shastra- your pooja room should in your home’s North-East corner where it can get the most sunlight.
+Ideally, yellow should be the dominant color in your puja room.

-No matter what wallpaper for pooja room colour you choose for your pooja room- Wall Curry has got your back.
+No matter what color you choose for your pooja room- Wall Curry has got your back.

 Nature-themed puja room wallpaper

-If you want your deities to have the perfect natural backdrop– go for some beautiful landscape for pooja room.
+If you want your deities to have the perfect natural backdrop- go for some beautiful Landscape wallpapers for pooja room.
 Think how serene it will look if Lord Krishna and Radha get a lush forest or a riverbank in their background.
-Or how majestic Lord Shiva will look if you recreate the snow-capped mountains behind him- as a homage to his divine abode at Kailash Parbat.
+Or how majestic Lord Shiva will look if you recreate the snow-capped mountains behind him- as an homage to his divine abode at Kailash Parbat.

 You can also recreate lush fields with golden grains as the perfect background for Lord Ganesha or Laxmi- who grant you wealth and prosperity.